adrianschrader/cassy-charts/README.md

 Python command line tool to convert .labx files from the proprietary Cassy Lab 2 to OpenDocument ODS spreadsheets.
 The tool can also display basic information about the retrieved measurements.

 ## Installation & Dependencies
-Python 2.7 and the spreadheet libraries lxml and ezodf have to be installed locally.
+Python 2.7 and the spreadsheet libraries lxml and ezodf have to be installed locally.
 You can install the dependencies with pip.
 ``` bash
 python --version
 pip install lxml ezodf